-- 1. Development proposals will be positively considered provided: - a) there is no unacceptable loss of, or damage to, existing trees or woodlands during or as a result of development, any loss should be supported by a tree survey; - b) trees not to be retained as a result of the development are replaced within a well-designed landscape scheme; and - c) existing trees worthy of retention are sympathetically incorporated into the overall design of the scheme including all necessary measures taken to ensure their continued protection and survival during construction. - 2.
+- 1. Development proposals will be positively considered provided: - a) there is no unacceptable loss of, or damage to, existing trees or woodlands during or as a result of development, any loss should be supported by a tree survey; - b) trees not to be retained as a result of the development are replaced within with new trees as part of a well-designed landscape scheme; and - c) existing trees worthy of retention are sympathetically incorporated into the overall design of the scheme including all necessary measures taken to ensure their continued protection and survival during construction. - 2.
 Development proposals that seek to remove trees that are subject to 'Protection', without justification, will not be permitted.

 Trees make a valuable contribution to the city's green landscape.
 New developments should seek to retain existing trees and other landscape features, incorporating them into a high quality design and landscape proposals where possible.
-Should loss be unavoidable, compensatory provision should be proposed within a well-designed landscape scheme or within other areas of green space within the local community.
-This will ideally be within 400m of the site to reflect the minimum distance recommended within the green Space Strategy.
+Should loss be unavoidable, compensatory provision of new trees should be proposed as part of within a well-designed landscape scheme or within other areas of green space within the local community.
+This will ideally be within 400m of the site to reflect the minimum distance recommended within the Green Space Strategy.
+All replacement trees should also be of an appropriate type and status to reflect those which have been lost.